-Strategy 3.1.
+Strategy 4.2.
 Support a lifetime of service for federal judges.

 Background and Commentary.
 It is critical that judges are supported throughout their careers, as new judges, active judges, chief judges, senior judges, judges recalled to service, and retired judges.

 In addition, education, training, and orientation programs offered by the Federal Judicial Center and the Administrative Office will need to continue to evolve and adapt.
-Technology training, for example, is moving away from a focus on software applications toward an emphasis on the tasks and functions that judges perform.
-Training and education programs, and other services that enhance the well being of judges, need to be accessible in a variety of formats, and on an as-needed basis.
+Training and education programs, and other services that enhance the well-being of judges, need to be accessible in a variety of formats, and on an as-needed basis.

-- Goal 3.1a: Strengthen policies that encourage senior Article III judges to continue handling cases as long as they are willing and able to do so.
-Judges who were appointed to fixed terms and are recalled to serve after retirement should be provided the support necessary for them to fully discharge their duties. - Goal 3.1b: Seek the views of judges on practices that support their development, retention, and morale. - Goal 3.1c: Evolve and adapt education, training, and orientation programs to meet the needs of judges.
+- Goal 4.2a: Strengthen policies that encourage senior Article III judges to continue handling cases as long as they are willing and able to do so.
+Judges who were appointed to fixed terms and are recalled to serve after retirement must be provided the support necessary for them to fully discharge their duties. - Goal 4.2b: Seek the views of judges on practices that support their development, retention, and morale, and evolve and adapt education, training, and orientation programs to meet the needs of judges. - Goal 4.2c: Encourage circuits to develop circuit-wide Health and Wellness Committees to promote health and wellness programs, policies, and practices that provide a supportive environment for the maintenance or restoration of health and wellness in support of a lifetime of service for judges.